What is the fund all about?

 What are the fund's priorities?

-reduced emission from deforestation and degradation and improved land use management – The fund prioritizes interventions that maintain, restore and enhance carbon-rich natural ecosystems, especially forests, and prevent these carbon sinks from becoming sources of GHG emissions.
-It also aims to maximizes co-benefits from sustainable development and the conservation of biodiversity, and generation of other ecosystem services and ecological processes; and
+Reduced emission from deforestation and degradation and improved land use management.
+The fund prioritizes interventions that maintain, restore and enhance carbon-rich natural ecosystems, especially forests, and prevent these carbon sinks from becoming sources of GHG emissions.
+It also aims to maximizes co-benefits from sustainable development and the conservation of biodiversity, and generation of other ecosystem services and ecological processes;

-adaptation – The fund focuses on enhancing the climate resilience of infrastructure, communities, and key sectors, especially in the following geographic areas: arid and rain-fed agricultural areas, densely populated coastal lowlands and deltas, and low-lying islands.
+Adaptation.
+The fund focuses on enhancing the climate resilience of infrastructure, communities, and key sectors, especially in the following geographic areas: arid and rain-fed agricultural areas, densely populated coastal lowlands and deltas, and low-lying islands; and